Tissot Visodate Camping wristwatch, 1957

 Dial and case

 The watch measures 34mm in diameter, excluding the winding crown and the lugs.
-The main body of the case is chrome-plated, and there is generally fairly light marking, but overall, the condition is good for such an early piece.
+The main body of the case has chrome plating, and there is some light marking, but overall, the condition is good for such an early piece.
 The screw-on case back is stainless steel.
 It states that the watch is waterproof, but as with any vintage watch, it should be kept away from water and moisture.
 On the inside of the back case, it is marked “Fond Acier Inoxydable CHs Tissot & Fils Swiss Made 57002-1 Carrure Lunette Plaque Or G 20 Microns”.
 An original signed Tissot winding crown adds to the authenticity and originality of this vintage watch.
 The plexiglass lens is in good condition.

 The signed dial is in very good condition, indicative of a watch that has lived a sheltered life.
-I suspect this watch has spent much of its life hidden in a drawer… or it’s a redial?
+We suspect this watch has spent much of its life hidden in a drawer… or it’s a redial?
 It includes the original dauphine hands, seconds sweep and roulette date display (not quickset).
-A “roulette date” refers to a date window where the date numbers appear in alternating red and black colours, reminiscent of a roulette wheel.
+A “roulette date” refers to a date window where the date numbers appear in alternating red and black colours, reminiscent of a roulette wheel (Roulette Date at Watch Wiki).

 Summary

-This particular Tissot Visodate Camping wristwatch had been sold when I came across it, but I must be honest, it wasn’t a model on my wish list.
+This particular Tissot Visodate Camping wristwatch had been sold when we came across it, but we must be honest, it wasn’t a model on our wish list.
 There is very little “official” online documentation about the Visodate or Camping models.
 Some of the information came from translations of contemporary French advertising or unsourced comments in online forums.
 Most of the information above is a best guess after cross-referencing multiple sources.
-I am sure the Camping model was popular during the 1940s and 50s.
+We are sure the Camping model was popular during the 1940s and 50s.
 However, unlike the Visodate, Tissot didn’t resurrect the Camping model in its modern Heritage range.
-I enjoyed the research, and I hope this is of some help to those owners researching their Tissot Camping wristwatch.
+We enjoyed the research, and we hope this is of some help to those owners researching their Tissot Camping wristwatch.

 Related content